Flint Hills Scenic Byway & Skyline Scenic Drive

 We visited all the COE parks on the lake north of Council Grove and all of them were nice and two of them had water and electricity.

 Actually, I am beginning this travellog a bit before we reach the Flint Hills Scenic Byway in Kansas.
-Last night we spent the night in Springfield, MO.
-We had spent the day driving over 400-miles from Nashville, TN.
-Today we are traveling from Springfield, MO. to Council Grove, KS.
+Last night we spent the night in Springfield, Missouri.
+We had spent the day driving over 400-miles from Nashville, Tennessee.
+Today we are traveling from Springfield, Missouri. to Council Grove, Kansas.
 We made our way from Springfield to the small farming town of West Mineral, Kansas in the extreme southeast corner of Kansas.
 We were headed there to see "Big Brutus" a giant earth moving machine that was left in place when the local mine company that has stopped mining the coal.
 We were not going out of our way to see "Big Brutus" it was on our way to the Flint Hills Scenic Byway.

 Big Brutus